The fourteenth annual West Virginia Small Farm Conference begins on February 21 at the Waterfront Place Hotel in Morgantown, West Virginia.

-Conference attendees will hear from topic experts speak on issues including: animal production, specialty crops, valued-added products, Farm to School, agritourism and how to seek marketing opportunities.
+Conference attendees will hear from topic experts speak on issues including animal production, specialty crops, value-added products, Farm to School, agritourism and how to seek marketing opportunities.

 The division will also hold a "West Virginia Grown" stakeholder meeting, seeking valuable input from state agriculturalists, with a complete relaunch of the branding program set for this spring.